phpmyadmin/phpmyadmin/doc/setup.rst

 Cookie authentication mode
 --------------------------

-* You can use this method as a replacement for the :abbr:`HTTP (HyperText Transfer Protocol)` authentication (for example, if you're running :abbr:`IIS (Internet Information Services)`).
+* You can use this method as a replacement for the :term:`HTTP` authentication (for example, if you're running :term:`IIS`).
 * Obviously, the user must enable cookies in the browser, but this is now a requirement for all authentication modes.
 * With this mode, the user can truly log out of phpMyAdmin and log in